EVHaste/haste-makes-waste/_posts/2021-09-03-consent-and-abuse-in-boyfriend-dungeon.markdown

 My favorite ending to this dungeon involves playing a mini-romance with the physical manifestation of your own heart, whom you can friendzone and is **subsequently defeated by the sheer power of your assertiveness**.

-All this is to say, in a game whose plot revolves around the intent of an abuser to take control away from the player, every protagonist demonstrates empathy and responsiveness to the needs of others.
+All this is to say, in--> In a game whose plot revolves around the intent of an abuser to take control away from the player, **every protagonist explores questions of agency and consent** in some way by.

 I hope I've convinced you at this point that the game is being deliberate and instructive by placing positive role models in front of you, and is actively asking you to both observe and assert boundaries. **Because now we have to talk about Eric, and he's a piece of shit**.